matthewjberger/nightshade-viewer/README.md

-#  nightshade 🌹
+#  Nightshade 🥀

-nightshade is a portable graphics engine written in rust, capable of rendering complex interactive visualization of arbitrary data streams 🌃🔭
+`Nightshade` is a portable graphics engine written in rust, capable of rendering complex interactive visualizations of arbitrary data streams

 ## Quickstart